tslocke/hobocookbook/manual/lifecycles.markdown

 ## Defining transitions

 A transition is an arc in the graph of the finite state machine -- an operation that takes the lifecycle from one state to another (or, potentially, back to the same state.).
-Each transition becomes a method on the lifecycle object (with `!` appended).
 The definition looks like:

     transition name, { from => to }, options do ... end
 {.ruby}